Appointing a Supplier

 How to select a supplier on the framework

-To select a supplier on the EST framework, you can use the ‘mini competition’ tender process.
-To assist community groups to procure suppliers on the framework EST have set up a mini-competition tender template.
+To select a supplier on the Energy Saving Trust framework, you can use the ‘mini competition’ tender process.
+To assist community groups to procure suppliers on the framework, Energy Saving Trust has set up a mini-competition tender template.

 This template requires you to complete the sections highlighted in yellow including the two key areas ‘Project Specification’ and ‘Tender Evaluation’.
 Your project specification should be very detailed and provide bidders with as much detail as possible as to what you wish to purchase.
 When writing a specification it is best to keep sentences short and simple as any ambiguity between your specification and the bidder’s interpretation of this will result in unrealistic costs being provided and create the potential for dispute during the contract.
 Please see the specification guidance for legal and financial services.